Even I, as someone who’s been on my fair share of road trips, learned quickly…

 Washington D.C.

-To round up this list of historic places to visit in the U.S.A., I’ve got to end with our current capital, Washington D.COnce the dust settled from the revolution and Congress began to form the government we know today, one important question remained.
+To round up this list of historic places to visit in the U.S.A., I must conclude with our current capital, Washington, D.C.
+Once the dust settled from the Revolution and Congress began to form the government we know today, one important question remained.
 Where would we put our nation’s capital?
 Through a series of events, Congress passed the Residence Act in 1790, and then President Washington chose the location.
 For the next decade, while D.C. was under construction, Philadelphia served as the temporary capital.

-Over two centuries later, Washington D.C. is still the main hub of anything and everything to do with the American government and is the top place for any history buff to visit.
-While it didn’t exist during the revolution that started the United States of America, it’s been central to all that’s happened since.
+Over two centuries later, Washington, D.C., remains the primary hub for all things related to the American government and is a top destination for history buffs.
+While it didn’t exist during the revolution that led to the formation of the United States of America, it has been central to all that has happened since.

 Thanks for a great blog Samantha.